mathieucoavoux/elasticjenkins/README.md

 but in different types.
 Unfortunately, Elasticsearch is not allowing us to do such design in new versions, for good reasons.

+##### Why not creating a parent-child relation between the build and the log?
+The parent-child relation has the following limitations:
+- The parent and child must be created within the same index
+- The parent and child must be stored within the same shard
+- The join field cannot be used as the SQL join.
+It has significant performance impact

 ## Elasticsearch

 We use the REST api to store, retrieve or delete builds.
 We wanted to use the REST API rather than the SDK for several reasons: